 Absolutely nothing is a sure thing in the film industry, but having an experienced team is essential, which is why our

 partners help mitigate risks in this area.
+We are building a slate of films right now.
 Let's prepare mentally a moment and remember this.
 The "team" will be tasked eventually to be raising millions of dollars for every movie, which takes a long time to complete for the purpose of making profits.
 Most films can take 3-5 years to make or even longer, so you have to be patient.
 What helps our efforts is our history, because we have made films which have made money and our team has been very fortunate to have followed a past of historical success.
-We do not believe in films being a "sure thing".
+We do not believe in films being a "sure thing" because all intellectual properties are speculative.

 What happens if you review my "work" and you don't think it qualifies to go through these several levels of review?